 Surrounded by ancient oak woodland, the Lawrenny woodland loop is one of the best family trails in Pembrokeshire.
 Steep wooded banks lead down into salt flats and marshes.
 Look out for otters, wading birds and the occasional seal going off course.

 The Little Retreat is a great hub to book family activities, try stargazing with planetariums, art lessons, bushcraft, wild swimming and paddle boarding.
 Book a stay in one of their stargazing tents, complete with telescopes or soak up the moon from the hot tubs.
-Also home to one of the top UK wellbeing and adventure festivals, The Big Retreat Festival.
+It's also home to one of the top UK wellbeing and adventure festivals, The Big Retreat Festival.

 Castles and trails

 With over 600 castles, wherever you go on holiday in Wales you won't be too far from a historic site.
 Two options to visit are Pembroke Castle, the birthplace of the Tudor dynasty, where you come over all medieval simply walking through the gates, and the deeply romantic Carew Castle.
 With a long and illustrious past, tucked away in the far reaches of the Carew River.
 On a clear night, the lack of light pollution means this is an awesome spot for stargazing.
 The millpond acts like a mirror reflecting an impressive natural light show.
 This castle is said to be haunted.
 The ghost of a ‘white lady’ seen drifting from room to room, and a Barbary ape regularly haunt the grounds (although I’ve never stuck around late into the night to find out!).
-Carew tidal mill is also a great spot to bring your buckets and nets.
+Carew Tidal Mill is also a great spot to bring your buckets and nets.
 At high tide the mill wall is teeming with crabs and marine life.
 Just make sure you carefully return any creatures back to the water.

-A family favourite on our list is the Cresswell trail.
+A family favourite on our list is the Cresswell Trail.
 An excellent cycling route that starts at the castle and winds through the sleepy inlet of Cresswell Quay.
 Passing through tidal creeks, salt marshes and a butterfly glade.

 If you are looking for a quieter family spot, head to Wiston castle.
 Now no more than a ruin, it's one of the few remaining motte and bailey castles.
 Built by Flemish warrior and chieftain, Wizo.
 If you're looking for a long bike ride, try Wizo’s ride.
-Meandering through the Eastern branches of the Cleddau, passing three castles including Picton castle and gardens.
+Meandering through the eastern branches of the Cleddau, passing three castles including Picton Castle and Gardens.
 Blackpool Mill on the tidal reach of the Eastern Cleddau is also a great family trail to explore.